 Trump Picks Republican Lawyer For FCC Commissioner Seat

-President Trump plans to nominate Republican Brendan Carr, the general counsel of the Federal Communications Commission, to fill one of the organization's two empty leadership seats.
+President Trump plans to nominate Republican Brendan Carr, the general counsel of the Federal Communications Commission, to fill one of the agency's two empty leadership seats.

-Carr is a former legal adviser to current FCC Chairman Ajit Pai and was a lawyer with the law firm Wiley Rein LLP, which has worked with telecommunications companies including AT&T and Verizon.
+Carr is a former legal adviser to current FCC Chairman Ajit Pai and was a lawyer with Wiley Rein LLP, which has worked with telecommunications companies including AT&T and Verizon.

 The White House announced the president's plan late Wednesday.

 The FCC, which regulates the country's telecommunications, is supposed to be directed by five commissioners.
-But currently, it just has three: two Republicans, Pai and Michael O'Reilly, and Democrat Mignon Clyburn.
-The president appoints commissioners to five-year terms, but they must first be confirmed by the Senate.
+But currently, it just has three: two Republicans, Pai and Michael O'Rielly, and Democrat Mignon Clyburn.
+The president appoints commissioners to five-year terms, but they must be confirmed by the Senate.

 Trump nominated Democrat Jessica Rosenworcel to the other open seat on June 14.
-Rosenworcel was a commissioner previously until her term ended in 2016.
+Rosenworcel had been a commissioner until her term ended in 2016.
 No more than three members of the commission may be of the same political party; if both Carr and Rosenworcel are confirmed, Republicans would have a 3-2 majority.

 The president appointed Commissioner Ajit Pai as the FCC chairman in January.

-Note: An earlier version of this story misspelled Michael O'Rielly's last name as O'Reilly.